About Tekin Süleyman

 When I first started learning to code Tekin offered to mentor me, meeting me once a week to talk through problems, set challenges and recommend next steps.
 Eventually he convinced me to give a talk on my experiences learning to code; that talk led to my first job as a developer.
 Tekin has been, and still is, instrumental in helping me develop my career as a software developer.
 Anyone would be lucky to learn from him.

-If you or your organisation needs an experienced hand to help you successfully deliver your software project, get in touch.
+If you or your organisation needs an experienced hand to help you successfully deliver your software project, whether as a lead or as an individual contributor, get in touch.